How to use GNS3, GNS3 Terminology, and Overview

 ip [IP address] [Subnet mask]

-assigning IP to PC
+assigning an IP to the PC

 Verifying connectivity